gophercoders/website/content/lessons/KS2/lower/further-words.md

 3. Line 12 - `PRINTLN` is spelled incorrectly.
 It should be `Println`
 4. Line 13 - Both sets of inverted commas are missing around the string
 5. Line 14 - `FMT` is spelled incorrectly.
 It should be `fmt`
-6. Line 15 - is missing a closing inverted commas at the end of the string
+6. Line 15 - is missing closing inverted commas at the end of the string
-7. Line 16 - is missing an opening inverted commas at the start of the string
+7. Line 16 - is missing opening inverted commas at the start of the string
 8. Line 20 - is missing both brackets, the `(` and `)`
 9. Line 21 - is missing the `fmt.` before the `Println`
 {{% /expandingButton %}}